 - What kinds of classes it covers

-- How payments are handled
+- How it handles payments

 - Whether you must get a specific grade in the class to qualify